FryMiester/FWFetch/README.md

 As soon as there are entries in the get list, the program goes to work sending in the requests and saving them to your selected folder.

+This work is written entirely in Visual Basic Clasic (VB6), and published as FREEWARE